aws-samples/serverless-observability-workshop/workshop/content/070_tracing/intercept_sdk_calls.md

 ![Service Lens](/images/tracing_sdk_5.png)

-You can also see the response time and additional annotations and metadada of each `segment` and `subsegment` for each node of the request trace.
+You can also see the response time and additional annotations and metadata of each `segment` and `subsegment` for each node of the request trace.
 Analyzing a bit further, you can see the `AWS X-Ray SDK` captured the calls we did to both `DynamoDB` and `SNS`, as well as the `API Operations` we performed.

 ![Service Lens](/images/tracing_sdk_6.png)